-This a sample 4-yearplan and can be used for planning purposes.
+This is a sample 4-year plan and can be used for planning purposes.
 This is not an actual schedule.
-Student's coursework may vary based on course individual plans and needs.
-Student's will receive their schedule at a later date.
+A student's coursework may vary based on course individual plans and needs.
+Students will receive their schedule later.

 Grade 9/Freshmen

 Semester 1 Semester 2

 English 9 English 9

 Algebra 1 Algebra 1

 Biology Biology

 Civics Civics

 Physical Education Elective

 Elective Elective

 Elective Elective